Christian/Spiritual Formation >

-IVP Instructor Resources forthcoming.
+IVP Instructor Resources available.

 "Can spiritual formation take place through disembodied online education?
 Ecologies of Faith answers this question by developing a biblically informed approach to interconnectivity of human relationships that foster spiritual formation.
 Building on research in the social sciences, the authors illustrate that digital communities can provide an ecology of spiritual connection and growth.
 This book is a must-read for educators and administrators who are concerned about Christian formation in a digital age."

 "When I began teaching seminary in 1996, we offered no online courses or programs; today nearly half of our student course load is online.
 Ecologies of Faith in a Digital Age provides a much-needed theological framework for those of us trying to understand spirituality in our 'brave new digital world.'
 I have known Steve and Mary Lowe for about twenty-five years and have watched their thinking blossom and reach maturity; I look forward to learning much from them about the ecology of spiritual formation!"